google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 ![center](res/binary_step.png)

 <!--
 The binary step activation function serves as an on/off switch for a node.
-This function returns zero if it's input is on one side of a threshold and one if the input is on the other side of the threshold.
+This function returns zero if its input is on one side of a threshold and returns one if the input is on the other side of the threshold.

 At the output layer this function can be useful when you need to make a yes/no decision and don't care about the confidence of the model in that decision.
 In other words, this can be useful for binary classification.